IdentityPlus/mtls-gateway/README.md

 # Overview
 The Identity Plus mTLS Gateway is a reference implementation of the Identity Plus mTLS based Identity & Access Control solution.
 While the more familiar terminology in the field is Identity & Access Management, the choice of words here is not accidental.
 While industry solutions (the ones we call IAM) focus on managing indentities so that control systems can be effective, the Identity Plus IaC Solution eliminates the management problem to deliver simple, granular and highly scalable mutual TLS based access control.

-This refernce implementation offers an easy entry into the novel self asserted identity combined with mutual TLS based access control, which offers a radical improvment in security by eliminating 99.99999% of the surface of attack at a fraction of today's expenditure, both in terms of cost and effrot.
+This refernce implementation offers an easy entry into our groundbraking fusion of a self asserted identity model with mutual TLS based access control, which offers a radical improvment in security by eliminating 99.99999% of the surface of attack at a fraction of today's expenditure, both in terms of cost and effort.

 ## Requirements